MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/connecting-kusto-explorer-to-insights.md

 ### Game Manager permissions for Insights

-You need to assign your account a [user role](/gaming/playfab/gamemanager/playfab-user-roles) with the following Game Manager permissions enabled:
+You need to assign your account a [user role](/gaming/playfab/gamemanager/playfab-user-roles) with the following Game Manager permissions enabled.

 * Admin status.
 * Access to the Explorer tab and associated data.